Jobs and Skills Australia has kept financial investment adviser as an occupation in shortage following it first entering the list last year.

 The shortage of advisers would come as little surprise to those within the profession, with the considerable exodus of advisers following the royal commission.

-However, there has been a stabilisation in numbers, with the latest Wealth Data analysis showing the number remains around 15,500 – though this needs to grow in order to meet the demand for advice.
+However, there has been a stabilisation in numbers, with the latest Wealth Data analysis showing the number remains around 15,500 – though this needs to grow to meet the demand for advice.

-The government’s answer so far has been to expand the ability for super funds and other large institutions to provide advice through the proposed new class of advisers, however this is unlikely to curb the problem of advice firms struggling to hire financial advisers that is highlighted by the JSA’s inclusion of the occupation in its shortage list.
+The government’s answer so far has been to expand the ability for super funds and other large institutions to provide advice through the proposed new class of advisers.
+This, however, is unlikely to curb the problem of advice firms struggling to hire financial advisers which is highlighted by the JSA’s inclusion of the occupation in its shortage list.

 Meanwhile, the Financial Advice Association Australia (FAAA) has looked to an international pathway as a potential solution, signing an agreement with FPSB India, a subsidiary of the Financial Planning Standards Board (FPSB), to bolster Australia’s advice profession numbers and create unique opportunities for continuing professional development (CPD) across both countries.

-The partnership will facilitate greater collaboration between the two countries, allowing for “seamless transition” of each nations’ financial advisers as well as students wishing to relocate between the two countries.
+The partnership will facilitate greater collaboration between the two countries, allowing for a “seamless transition” of each nation’s financial advisers as well as students wishing to relocate between the two countries.

-Abood said this arrangement will help the Australian advice profession address the persistent challenge of growing its numbers.
+Abood said this arrangement would help the Australian advice profession address the persistent challenge of growing its numbers.

 “The declining number of financial advisers in Australia is a well-known and serious issue.
 We hope this agreement with FPSB India will lead to more advisers working with Australians to help them achieve their financial goals,” the FAAA CEO said.